Artoria/RGSS3-EventMetaCode/README.md

 RGSS3EMC uses a C-language-like syntax to describe RGSS3event code.

-You can use it for varied purpose like:
+You can use it for varied purposes like:

  - Event Editor written in C#